Pronothurah/eCommerce_Liqour_Store/README.md

 node app.js
 ```

 <p>13.
 While your backend is running you need to open another terminal(don't stop the backend).
-In the second terminal, you need to make sure you are in your root project folder and write the following:</p>
+In the second terminal, you need to make sure you are in your root project folder and run the following:</p>

 ```
 npm run dev